-The expansion coefficients $l_i(\sv)$ are functions of $\sv$, and play the role of basis functions.
-Moreover, they satisfy
+where the expansion coefficients $l_i(\sv)$ are functions of $\sv$, and act as basis functions.
+These coefficients satisfy the following condition:

-where $\delta_{i,j}$ is the Kronecker delta.
-This means that the coefficient functions $l_j(\sv)$ are cardinal Lagrange interpolants associated to the space of functions defined by their span.
-We define the residual free indicator by
+where $\delta_{ij}$ is the Kronecker delta.
+This means that the coefficient functions $l_j(\sv)$ are cardinal Lagrange interpolants associated with the space of functions defined by their span.
+To quantify the quality of the interpolation, we introduce the residual free indicator defined as:

-The above function is actually the norm of an interpolation operator and referred as Lebesgue function in interpolation theory.
-It was shown that the Lebesgue function matches the behavior of the residual based a posteriori error estimator, and therefore very useful in selecting the snapshots in RBM.
-For more details about the residual free indicator, the readers can consult Refs.~\cite{Chen2019resfree}.
+The function above is essentially the norm of an interpolation operator and is referred to as the Lebesgue function in interpolation theory.
+Studies have demonstrated that the Lebesgue function captures the behavior of the residual based a posteriori error estimator, making it highly valuable in the selection of snapshots in the reduced basis method.
+Details of the residual free indicator are presented in \cite{Chen2019resfree}.